What we Do

 The DYH3M© Programme is an integral part of FARR’s Fetal Alcohol Spectrum Disorder (FASD) awareness Programmes.
 The Programme is offered at most Project sites in the form of short (3 min) presentations to individuals and groups (e.g. at Health Care facilities), community members and related health and education professionals.
 The need for such a condensed awareness intervention arose from….

-A 90-minute workshop provides basic information about FASD and its effects on early childhood development.
+A 3-hour workshop for ECD Practitioners providing basic information about FASD and its effects on early childhood development.
 Three common challenges experienced by those affected, and how it manifests in the ECD classroom, are highlighted.
 In relation to these challenges, basic techniques and tools are exchanged in view of enhancing the ECD practitioners’ understanding and management of children.
 A basic toolkit is also provided to all participants.

-Courses are presented over 2 days to various professionals in the health, welfare and educational sectors.
+A 2-day course presented to various professionals in the health, welfare and educational sectors.
 The first day contextualizes alcohol and substance (ab)use and its physical and psycho-social effects, it provides an overview of FASD, the epidemiology and how it is diagnosed, as well as develops insight into important human rights and ethical issues.
 The second day is devoted to profession-related theory and role clarification while discussing the management of those affected at the hand of case studies and group work activities.

 CPD Accreditation for professional persons is obtained (where possible) from the Health Professionals Council of South Africa (HPCSA) and the South African Council for Social Service Professions (SACSSP).